 As part of this, you’ll need to keep good records of your sales and expenses incurred.
 These will then be invaluable when you come to complete your annual self assessment tax return.

 Unlike a limited company, there’s no need to file a confirmation statement or indeed to make any filings with Companies House.
-But you’ll still need to fulfil requirements that apply to all types of business, like ensuring you have the right insurance in place and keeping on top of Health and Safety requirements.
+But you’ll still need to fulfil requirements that apply to all types of business.
+For example, you need to ensure you have the right insurance in place and keeping on top of Health and Safety requirements.

 Inform Direct makes it easy to manage company records, statutory books and Companies House filings